hamza9-11/manufacturing-downtime-analytics./README.md

 # 📖 Project Overview

-Manufacturing downtime directly impacts production efficiency, equipment utilization, and operational profitability.
+Manufacturing downtime directly affects production efficiency, equipment utilization, and operational profitability.
 Identifying where downtime occurs, understanding its root causes, and evaluating its business impact are essential for improving manufacturing performance.

-This project presents a dynamic and scalable **Business Intelligence solution** developed using **Microsoft Power BI** to analyze production downtime in a **Carbonated Soft Drinks (CSD) manufacturing environment**.
+This project presents a dynamic and scalable **Business Intelligence solution** developed using **Microsoft Power BI** to analyze manufacturing downtime in a **Carbonated Soft Drinks (CSD) manufacturing facility**.

 The solution transforms production and downtime records into interactive dashboards that enable performance monitoring, root cause analysis, business impact evaluation, and scenario-based operational planning.